Enjoying our puzzle hints?

 Yellow group: PEPPERS

-These are all types of peppers, ranging from sweet bell peppers to the spicy Carolina Reaper, often used in various cuisines for their unique flavors and heat levels
+These are all varieties of peppers, ranging from sweet to extremely spicy, including the Carolina Reaper, one of the hottest peppers in the world.

 Green group: THINGS THAT POP UP